Historical background and composition/

 I. Historical Background

 The Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode was founded in 1973.

-The Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode includes the following associations :
+The Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode includes the following trade associations:

-Altogether, these three trade associations have about 100 corporate members, all of which are internationally known brands that have strong export sales.
+Altogether, these three trade associations comprise about 100 corporate members, all of which are internationally-known brands with strong export sales.

 A unique quality of the The Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode is that its membership includes non-French companies from countries including Japan, Italy, Belgium, Chinese, Corean, etc. This mix reflects the growing globalization of fashion.